Flying AirAsia you need to remember it is a low-cost carrier, but the ‘you get what you pay’ process is actually a good thing.

 Its main hub is klia2, the low-cost carrier terminal at Kuala Lumpur International Airport (KLIA) in Sepang, Selangor, Malaysia.

-Kate Webster recently flew to Sri Lanka with Air Asia.
+Kate Webster recently flew to Male with Air Asia.
 Here is the verdict.

-CHECK IN: AirAsia allows an online check-in on flights 14 days before departure to 1 hour before scheduled time of departure.
+AirAsia allows an online check-in on flights 14 days before departure to 1 hour before scheduled time of departure.
 AirAsia X flights allows online check-in on flights 14 days to 4 hours before scheduled time of departure.
 Alternatively, international flight guests can check-in at the airport 3 hours prior to departure with check-in closing 1 hour prior to departure.
 These are strict times so do adhere to them or you will risk missing your flight.
-I opted for the check-in at the airport so I could request my seat choice.
-The staff at check in at both Gold Coast and Kuala Lumpur airport were friendly and welcoming which is always a nice way to start your journey.
+I opted for the check-in at the airport.
+The staff at check in at both Sydney and Kuala Lumpur airport were friendly and welcoming which is always a nice way to start your journey.

 ENTERTAINMENT: Once again, if you want to access the inflight entertainment this is a paid add on.
 For MYR49 pre-booked or MYR59 onboard purchase, you can access hours of movies, TV series, music, games, and magazines on the Xcite Tab.
 Pre-loaded with high definition content and approximately six (6) hours of battery life, Xcite Tab offers a seamless viewing experience from the comfort of your seat.
 Being the savvy traveller I am, I took my own tablet loaded with movies and a book to read, which kept me occupied.

-THE VERDICT: Apart for the delayed flight departing Kuala Lumpur to Colombo, the overall experience with AirAsia was a pleasant one.
+THE VERDICT: The overall experience with AirAsia was a pleasant one.
 I could not fault the service and on-board offering.
 You have to keep in mind that it is a Low Cost Carrier so you pay for what you want/need.
 If you can fork out the money for the Hot Seats or Quiet Zone, definitely do it as it is worth it.
 A handy tip, if you have a long layover in Kuala Lumpur between connecting flights, do check out the Tune Hotels on offer.
 There is one located right at the airport and offer some great deals on day-use and layover rates.
 I was a massive fan of the Tune klia2 Airport Hotel.

 For more on AirAsia visit www.airasia.com